LACMIP/emu/docs/_documentation/audit.md

 {% include figure image_path="/assets/images/catalogue_auditsearch.png" alt="searching the Catalogue module's Audit tab" caption="Searching the *Audit* tab in the Catalogue module." %}

-Result: 17 matches

-Open any one of the records and look at the Audit tab.
+Open any one of the records and look at the *Audit* tab.

 {% include figure image_path="/assets/images/catalogue_audit.png" alt="searching the Catalogue module's Audit tab" caption="Searching the *Audit* tab in the Catalogue module." %}